Trump calls for Wisconsin 2020 election results to be decertified after ballot drop boxes deemed illegal

-Former President Donald Trump is calling on Wisconsin Assembly Speaker Robin Vos to nullify ballots cast via absentee drop boxes, following the state Supreme Court Friday decision that rendered the drop boxes illegal.
+Former President Donald Trump is calling on Wisconsin Assembly Speaker Robin Vos to nullify ballots cast via absentee drop boxes, after the state Supreme Court decision Friday that rendered the drop boxes illegal.

-Trump posted on his social media platform, Truth Social, following the ruling to call on Speaker Vos and Wisconsin Republicans to “do something, for once, about this atrocity” after referring to the use of ballot boxes during the 2020 election as a systematic violation of the law.
+Trump posted on his social media platform, Truth Social, after the ruling to call on Vos and Wisconsin Republicans to “do something, for once, about this atrocity” after referring to the use of ballot boxes during the 2020 election as a systematic violation of the law.

 Trump continued in a flurry of messages doubling down on a call to walk back President Joe Biden’s victory in Wisconsin, based on the outcome of an investigation by former Wisconsin Supreme Court Justice Michael Gableman.